kirbydesign/designsystem/.github/CONTRIBUTING.md

 ![](images/good-test-example.png)

-Probably #2.

-The first can make sense when you have seen #2, but without you will have to interpret what is actually meant by "ButtonComponent + Kirby page Page Actions background-color: #fff".
+Example #1 can make sense when you have seen #2, but without you will have to interpret what is meant by "ButtonComponent + Kirby page Page Actions background-color: #fff".
 What is it exactly that should have the white backgound color here?

 To achieve this, you can follow these pointers:

 ##### Use the [Given-When-Then](https://www.agilealliance.org/glossary/gwt/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'given*20when*20then))~searchTerm~'~sort~false~sortDirection~'asc~page~1)) formula

-For example have a look at example #1:
+For example have a look at example #2:

 * (Given) ButtonComponent in Kirby Page
 * (When) inside Page Actions